 While this may increase safety and security, it can quickly become cumbersome if the volume of transactions that you make in a day is high.
 And if you forget to send over a signed DIS to your stock broker, your purchase or sale transaction will fail, and can lead to heavy penalties being levied on you.

 The PoA is used by your stock broker only when dealing with delivery based trades.
 So, if you’re an individual who doesn’t do delivery-based trades or strictly restrict yourself to derivatives like futures and options, Power of Attorney in demat accounts is irrelevant.
 And so, you can refrain from executing it.
+Here Things to remember when you give power of attorney to the person.

 Now that you know what a Power of Attorney (PoA) for demat accounts is, the choice is up to you to decide whether you wish to sign it or not.
 If you don’t already have a demat and trading account and you wish to open one, contact Motilal Oswal right away.
 You can open a trading account online within just a few minutes.